Is it easy? Is it difficult? The following ten tips should help you to make it happen. Let’s go!

 7. Ask relevant questions

-Ask about the company culture, ask them about the goals and vision they have, ask them about their future.
-You can learn more about good and bad questions in this article.
+Ask about the company culture, ask them about the goals and vision they have, ask them about their future–or even about your future–the next steps of the hiring process.
+A good question can help you to succeed in the interview, while a bad one can jeopardize your chances to succeed.
+Learn more about good and bad questions in this article.
+Job interview should not be a monologue.
+Make from it a great dialogue!

 10. Do not forget to follow it up

-Your work hasn’t finished once you leave the interview room.
-Send a follow up letter, or make a follow up call to ensure you did your best to get the job.
+Your work hasn’t finished once you leave the meeting with the employer.
+Send them a follow up letter, or make a follow up call to ensure you did your best to get the job.
+Every little detail can make a difference at the end.
+Sending them a follow-up email will take just a few minutes of your time, and you should always do it.